 Once the construction and door sizes have been selected, it’s time to start exploring the different door styles available.

-Flat panel or slab doors are often used in contemporary design and come in a variety of different finishes and wood species.
+Slab doors are often used in contemporary design and come in a variety of different finishes, wood species, and even laminate.
 The doors have little to no detail and are seamless and simplistic in design.

 On a recessed panel door, a raised border is created around a flat or recessed center panel.
 The most common recessed panel door is the shaker door.
 The shaker door is clean with minimal details and is great for contemporary or transitional design.
 By adding some details to the edges, the recessed panel doors can take on a more traditional look as well.

-The center panel on a raised cabinet door is raised from the rest of the door.
+The center panel on a raised cabinet door is raised to be even the door frame.
 Similar to the recessed panel, details and applied moldings can be added to the edges to increase the amount of interest to the cabinet door.
 In general, Raised Panel doors are considered traditional in design.

 Looking for more information on all of your kitchen cabinet options?
 Check out ACo’s handy guide for a complete rundown on cabinets for your home.